gztrk-engineer/iam-docs/docs/IAM-More-Topics/use-custom-sms-provider.md

 }
 ```

-3. Register your endpoints on the platform.
+After the validation challenge, register your endpoints on the platform.
 To do that, send a one-time request like this:

 ```shell
 curl --location --request PUT 'https://api.transmitsecurity.io/cis/v1/tenantsmsproviders' \